Wckenny14/tictactoe/README.md

 # My First Project: Tic-Tac-Toe

-I recently became a student at General Assembly (GA) in Sydney, Australia studying Software Engineering in a full time immersive course and this is my first student project.
+This is my first project as a student at General Assembly (GA) in Sydney Australia, studying Software Engineering in a full time immersive course.

 ---